How to Get Involved

 There are many ways to get involved in theatre at Seton Hall University.

 - Join the Theatre Council

 - Enroll in Theatre courses

-One of the best ways to get involved is to audition for College of Communication and The Arts and student productions.
+One of the best ways to get involved is to audition for College of Human Development, Culture, and Media and student productions.
 Auditions are open to all students, regardless of major.
 Audition notices will be posted on the campus event calendar, the Seton Hall Theatre Webpage, and shu_theatre Instagram account.
 No experience is necessary and if you don’t get cast in a role you are always welcome to work on the production behind the scenes.
 Involvement in productions is open to all students.
-Auditions will be held at the University Center in the Theatre-in-the-Round, dates to follow.

 There are also many theatre opportunities off campus in New York and New Jersey.
 Seton Hall students participate in internship programs with The New Jersey Performing Arts Center in Newark, The Paper Mill Playhouse in Millburn and many others.
-The Department of Communication offers a wide variety of wonderful internship opportunities locally and in New York.
+The College of Human Development, Culture, and Media offers a wide variety of wonderful internship opportunities locally and in New York.

 For more information on any of the above details, please contact Director of Production and Facilities Christopher Aurilio.